noedigcode/seriesapp/README.md

 The series and episode lists are cached so you don't have to re-download every time.

-Double-clicking on an episode name copies the name and number to the clipboard.
+Double-clicking on an episode name copies the name and number to the clipboard, useful for old school manual renaming.

-A star button marks series as favourites for quick access.
+Series can be starred for quick access.

 Series-app is written in C++ using Qt5 and runs on Linux and Windows (and probably Mac OS too).